Don and Dan Take a Flight

 “So, you’re saying that Muslims, who own the government, destroyed the Twin Towers in order to expand the power of the government, and then blamed Muslims?”

 “Well, I just hope they don’t do it to our flight,” I say.
-“Alright, let’s double check.
-Do you have your passport?”
+“Alright, uh, do you have your passport?”

 “Right here,” Bigote says, taking out a blue booklet and handing it to me.